TikZlings/Extravaganza2019/README.md

 or

 - Topic: It seems there are some very impressive water falls in Rochester, e.g. https://commons.wikimedia.org/wiki/Category:High_Falls_of_the_Genesee_River#/media/File:Rochester_HighFalls_Night.JPG Maybe a fearless tikzduck could swim there?

-### CTAN praise

-- Topic: A celebration of the CTAN team would be awesome, perhaps an office and a duck or another tikzling with those phone headsets and a computer to symbolize support...
-Then a huge gift with a card "with love, the LaTeX3 ------- I like Paulo's idea to make an office with computer etc. Maybe one could even add a tiny conveyor belt that runs into the computer with lots of ordinary brown packages and then a big and colourful L3 package between them.
-This could even use the cool duck gift paper from Ulrike ------ Title "CTAN factory".
-Packages that run into the computer and come out again as colorful packages would be nice.

-- Music: https://youtu.be/-Ih0JJLoMIg - Factory Sounds OR https://www.youtube.com/watch?v=akwfqjtBn7Y - Leroy Anderson - The Typewriter

 ### It's time to say goodbye